TarunZach/TarunZach/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on JavaScript, TypeScript, Angular
+- 🔭 I’m currently working on JavaScript, TypeScript, Angular, NextJs
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning NextJs
 - 💬 Ask me about PC Hardware, Cars and Guitars
 - 📫 How to reach me: tzacharias.97@gmail.com
 <!--